 Capsules are designed to be swallowed with water or other liquids.
 After you take CBD capsules, your body will quickly digest them, and you'll start to feel the effects within an hour or two.

-Unlike oil tinctures, there is minimal taste or smell associated with taking CBD capsules, making them more discreet and more accessible for those on the go.
-For best results, it's important to follow the manufacturer's instructions on dosage amounts and frequency.
+Unlike oil tinctures, there is minimal taste or smell associated with taking CBD capsules, making them more discreet and accessible for those on the go.
+For best results, it's essential to follow the manufacturer's instructions on dosage amounts and frequency.

 Tinctures: CBD tinctures are made from hemp strains of the hemp plant.
 They come in liquid form.
 You can take them by placing drops of the tincture under your tongue.

 This method is considered one of the most efficient ways to get your daily dose of CBD.
-After ingesting the tincture, the CBD will quickly absorb into your bloodstream and start to take effect.
+After ingesting the tincture, the CBD will quickly absorb into your bloodstream and take effect.

 It's possible that you will start to feel the effects within minutes, and they typically last for several hours.

 Don't like the taste of hemp?
 You're in luck.
 Tinctures are also available in different concentrations and flavors, making them easier to take than other forms of CBD.